-The Washington Suburban Sanitary Commission (WSSC) offers the annual Commissioners' Engineering Scholarships to college students majoring in engineering fields that are vital to the work of WSSC.
-Named in honor of former Commissioners Joyce Starks and Gene W. Counihan – the goal of the annual scholarship program is to provide assistance to students from Prince George’s and Montgomery Counties in furtherance of their engineering studies and to encourage such students to consider careers in the water and wastewater/sewer industry; and, preferably at WSSC.
+The Washington Suburban Sanitary Commission (WSSC) offers annual scholarships to college students majoring in engineering fields that are vital to the work of WSSC.
+Named in honor of former Commissioners Joyce Starks and Gene W. Counihan – the goal of the Commissioners’ Engineering Scholarship Program is to provide financial assistance to students from WSSC’s service district in furtherance of their engineering studies and to encourage applicants/winners to consider careers in the water, wastewater/water resource recovery industry; and preferably, at WSSC.

-Students are required to submit an essay, along with the following materials:
+Students are required to submit a written essay (see topic below), along with the following application materials: